 Cryptocurrencies Enter The Fray

 In order to buy the NFT, I needed Ethereum.
 Ethereum is a cryptocurrency that many see as the next most popular after Bitcoin.
-Having already dived into the world of cryptocurrency (by no means on a massive scale), I already had a small portion of Bitcoin and Ethereum.
+Having already dived into the world of cryptocurrency, I already had some Bitcoin and Ethereum.
 If I didn’t have this, I would have had to set up another account at another marketplace – one for cryptocurrency – and purchase some Ethereum.
 If you were completely new to crypto and NFTs that would already be the third account you would have to set up.
 It’s a pretty time-consuming endeavour to be on the potential edge of digital music history…

 I now had my Opensea marketplace account, my online wallet that connects to the marketplace, and Ethereum to buy with.
 I was getting there.
 I now had to transfer my Ethereum into my MetaMask wallet.
 To do this, it would incur fees.
 One thing I would say that needs to be improved with this whole process is more explanation about these fees.
 At this point in time, it can be expensive to transfer cryptocurrencies and that means it’s an added cost to the purchase of the NFT.
 The transfer of my Ethereum into my Metamask Wallet cost £12.
 This was charged by the crypto marketplace I was using to transfer my Ethereum.